Pewex: History

 Pewex was created in the 1970s to help combat Communist Poland's foreign currency deficit.

 By the late-1960s, it had become apparent that the then socialist centrally-planned economy of Poland was inefficient.
 The rule of Edward Gierek led to a short period of economic prosperity.
 With the aid of foreign loans, Gierek instituted a programme to modernise industry and increase the availability of consumer goods.
 The standard of living increased markedly and for a time he was hailed a miracle-worker.
 The economy, however, began to falter during the 1973 oil crisis and by 1976 price increases became necessary, mostly to ease the repayment of these loans.

 To obtain much needed foreign hard currency from Polish society, authorities permitted in 1972 the creation of a network of shops under a state-owned bank named Pekao.
-There, the foreign hard currency could be exchanged for both foreign and domestic goods, many of which were unavailable to Poles at that time.
-Since ownership of hard currency as cash was forbidden and all dollars and Deutschmarks had to be deposited to dollar bank accounts, authorities introduced Bon PeKaO cheques, which were tied to the U.S. Dollar in a 1:1 ratio and could be used as currency in Pekao shops.
+There, foreign hard currency could be exchanged for both foreign and domestic goods, many of which were unavailable to Poles at that time.
+Since ownership of hard currency as cash was forbidden and all dollars and Deutschmarks had to be deposited to dollar bank accounts, authorities introduced Bon PeKaO cheques, which were tied to the U.S. Dollar at a 1:1 ratio and could be used as currency in Pekao shops.
 Later on the Pekao bank created a separate company, Przedsiębiorstwo Eksportu Wewnętrznego – the Pewex.
-While the letter x is not present in the Polish alphabet, it was used nevertheless.

 During the Communist era, Poles were allowed to own dollars, something that was not allowed in other Eastern Bloc states.
 Many Poles at the time also received remittance from friends and family members in the United States.
 The US Dollars received by Poles could either be used for foreign travel or used at the Pewex shops.
-Products that Poles would otherwise have to wait a long time and settle for poor imitations of could be had immediately by buying them at a Pewex shop.
+Products for which Poles would otherwise have to wait a long time or settle for their poor imitations could be had immediately by buying them at a Pewex shop.

 Pewex offered a large number of imported items not available for purchase on the normal market.
 Items were purchased outside of the rationing system then in place, and customers did not have to queue up for items.
 Items sold include liquor, cigarettes, household appliances, candy, cars, computers and furniture.

 Shopping at Pewex at the time was seen as a rather exclusive affair, due to the high cost of its items when compared to the average salary at the time.
 This turned Pewex into a symbol of luxury and privilege.

 At the end of 1989, Pewex had a network of 840 shops in Poland.
 In 1987, Pewex was noted in a report issued by the United States Joint Publications Research Service to have had a sales volume of about 70 billion złoty, based on the then-official exchange rate to the US Dollar of "nearly 300 zlotys to the dollar", with a revenue of 20 billion złoty.